in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/jpa-and-hibernate.md

 ![](images/h2-solution-image.png)

-5. Delete your maven local repository () and rebuild the project.
+5. Delete your maven local repository (content of .m2 folder) and rebuild the project.
 (You are right.
 This looks silly.
 But do not skip it.
 I've seen many problems caused by dependency caches!)

 ![](images/eclipse-maven-m2-folder.png)